Understanding my Examination Findings

 3. Palpation

-A healthy spine segment typically has a ‘soft’ and ‘comfortable’ end-range feel when palpated.
+A healthy spine segment typically has a ‘soft’ and ‘comfortable’ end-range feel when palpated locally by your Chiropractor’s hand.
 In contrast, an inactive segment will commonly have a ‘harder’ and sometimes ‘tender’ end-range feel.

 • C1 (the 1st neck vertebra), to have a ‘hardness’ score of 2 (moderate) and a ‘pain/tenderness’ sore of 1 (mild).